For students in Years 10, 11 and 12, VET qualifications not delivered at their own school may be available at either:

-- Sydney Catholic Schools Trade Training/Skills Centres
+- a Sydney Catholic Schools Training Centre

-- Private Providers
+- a Private Provider

 - Career pathway planning is integral to the student’s course selection

 - The student understands the commitment required, including:

 - The completion of all course requirements, including mandatory work placement